jpei-kawakun/furima-34431/README.md

 | birth_day | date | null: false |
 ### Association

-- has_many :items
-- has_many :purchase
-- has_one :destination

 ## items テーブル

 | Column | Type   | Options     |